Ahm3dGI1/Cpp-3D-Graphics-Engine/README.md

 ### Installation

 1. Clone or download this repository.
-2. Include `olcConsoleGameEngine.h` in your project.
-3. Compile and execute the application.
+2. Compile and execute the application.

 ## Usage